airplanedev/terraform-aws-airplane-cluster/README.md

 # terraform-aws-airplane-cluster
-Cluster of Airplane agents in aWS
+Cluster of Airplane agents in AWS